JoshDoody/joshdoody.github.io/_posts/2016-06-20-the-dreaded-salary-question.md

 ---
 layout: post
-title: “What’s your current salary?” is a trap interview question—How to answer it
+title: How to answer "What's your current salary?"—a trap interview question
 tagline: Word-for-word answers to avoid making one of the biggest interview mistakes
-excerpt: The exact words to avoid sharing your current salary or expected salary when asked for your salary expectations in an interview.
+excerpt: How to avoid sharing your current salary or expected salary when asked for your salary requirements in an interview with word-for-word scripts
 og-image: DreadedSalaryQuestion.png
 context: interview
 last_modified_at: 2017-03-15
 ---
+You've been job hunting for a while, and you finally hear back about a job you really want.
+The recruiter reaches out and asks if you're free to chat for a few minutes so they can ask you a few questions.
+"Sure!"

+Everything seems pretty straightforward—you talk about your background, how you found this job listing, stuff like that.
+Then the recruiter asks you a question that stops you in your tracks:

+> “So where are you right now in terms of salary, and what are you looking for if you make this move?”

+Wait a minute.
+They want to know your salary expectations before you even start your job interviews?

+You intuitively know that sharing your current salary or desired salary probably isn't in your best interest.
+But you're also really excited about this opportunity and you don't want to miss out.
+Plus, you're not sure how to not answer this question.

 What should you say when asked for your current salary or expected salary in a job interview?

+**What if they *insist?***

+What if they tell you the interview process simply can't continue unless you share this info?

 This will usually come up in the "pre-interview" or "pre-screen", which is right at the beginning of the interview process.
 That's why it's such a sneaky question!
 It's a salary negotiation tactic disguised as a gatekeeper-type interview question.

-So when you hear the salary expectations question, you'll be thinking "What do I need to say to get to my next interview?
+So when you hear the salary requirements question, you'll be thinking "What do I need to say to get to my next interview?
 They asked for my current salary and expected salary, so I'll tell them that to move on."

-Here's what that question usually looks like:

-> *“So where are you right now in terms of salary, and what are you looking for if you make this move?"*

 ## How to respond to the dreaded salary question